wwcao/csci_ecen4593_project/README.md

 #CSCI-ECEN 4593 Computer Organization Project
 Weipeng Cao, Theerarun Tubnonghee (Steve)

 This project is to Simulate the pipeline of MIPS ISA with hierachical memories.
-The pipeline consists five stages, instruction fetch, instruction decode, execution, memory, and writeback; the memories includes independent direct-mapped caches of instruction and data and main memory.
+The pipeline consists of five stages: instruction fetch, instruction decode, execution, memory, and writeback.
+The memories includes independent direct-mapped caches of instruction and data and main memory.

 Pipeline Stages: IF, ID, EX, MEM, WB
 Caches: Direct-mapped, dynamical sizing